 The Details: Elementary/Middle School Teacher Transfer Program

 Teaching is one of the most rewarding, yet challenging careers you can choose.
 Teachers make a difference in the lives of students – to help them learn to read, solve a math problem, or discover how plants grow.
-Elementary and middle school instructors introduce students to language, science, mathematics, social studies, the arts, and physical education.
+Elementary and middle school teachers introduce students to language, science, mathematics, social studies, the arts, and physical education.
 (Students interested in high school teacher transfer pathways should speak with their OCCC and Western Oregon University advisors.)

-Complete the steps for new students, on the Getting Started page
+Complete the steps for new students, on the Getting Started page.

 The admissions form will ask you what you plan to study.
 Since we don’t offer a degree or certificate in this subject, you should choose Associate of Arts – Oregon Transfer (AAOT) for now.

 Compensation & Other Information about Teaching Careers

 Careers in teaching are rewarding in many ways.
 First and foremost is the difference teachers can make in the lives of their students and, by extension, their communities.
 Teaching can also be financially rewarding.
 Click the links to find the latest data from the State of Oregon on average wages and other information for elementary and middle school teachers.

 *Program development was supported in part by funding from Meyer Memorial Trust through their Equitable Education Portfolio and through a collaboration with the Lincoln County School District.